 condition are the primary factors in determining the exact amount paid for a textbook at buyback.

 With this in mind, the bookstore labors to price books fairly and competitively.

 The bookstore also purchases titles not required during the subsequent semester at UMA, by acting

-as an agent for national used book wholesalers; prices are based on national supply and demand,
+as an agent for a national used book wholesaler; prices are based on national supply and demand,

 and typically are 5%-30% of the retail price. ; ;Looseleaf editions, international editions,

 and instructor copies are not accepted at buyback.

 If you have any "no-value" books, the bookstore offers a donation bin. ; ;These books will be recycled,

 with all proceeds currently directed to the UMA Alumni Association Scholarship Fund.